Procession Fire Spectacle

 Chienbäse preparations 2023

-What is the Chienbäse parade?
+What is the Chienbäse procession?

-When does the Chienbäse parade take place?
+When does the Chienbäse procession take place?

 2026: Sunday, 22 February